wavefrontHQ/docs/pages/doc/videos.md

 ---
-title: Getting Started Videos
+title: Learn with Videos
 keywords: videos
 tags: [videos]
 sidebar: doc_sidebar
 permalink: videos.html
-summary: Get started with Wavefront by watching a set of videos.
+summary: Learn how things work and how to do things by watching videos.
 ---

 This page is for users who learn best watching videos.
-Many of the videos are also included on the pages about the topic.

 * Wavefront engineers explain how things work in a set of lighboard videos and ask-the-expert videos.
 For example, Clement explains point tags and source tags work, and our interview video explores container monitoring best practices.
-* Jason Goocher, Wavefront Customer Success Engineer, created a set of videos for VMware Learning Zone in October 2017.
+* Jason Goocher, Wavefront Customer Success Engineer, created a set of videos for VMware Learning Zone in October 2017 that show how to do things such as creating alerts.
+* Some screen capture videos show you how to do things like creating groups or managing access control.

-  **Note** These videos were made before the transition of the Wavefront UI to Project Clarity.
+  **Note** Many of these videos were made before the transition of the Wavefront UI to Project Clarity.
 Some UI details are slightly different in the current product.

 ## Clement's Lightboard Videos